If you had a first NDIS first plan approved, or a plan review

 For your information, here are the NDIS Guidelines on this;

-The process starts with a case conference where an independent person from the tribunal reads everything you have submitted.
-The NDIA puts forward their reasoning for their decision.
+The process starts with a case conference (usually by phone) where an independent person or Registrar from the tribunal reads everything you have submitted.
+The NDIA, through their lawyer, puts forward their reasoning for their decision.
 Then you work out if the NDIA will agree to fund it without a hearing, or if you will go to a hearing.

-If you do take the matter to the AAT hearing, they will organise a conference call between the parties.
-You might want to seek an advocate to support you at the conference call/meeting.
+If the matter goes all the way to an AAT hearing, they will organise a conference call between the parties.
+You will likely want to seek an advocate to support you at the conference call/meeting.
 It is then either resolved or they may request for further evidence to substantiate your request.
-If you don’t have legal aid present, they may request that you do and AAT may organise for this to happen.
+If you don’t have Legal assistance present, they may request that you do and AAT may organise for this to happen.

 If the NDIA specifically request a particular piece of evidence for the AAT Review, the applicant can request that the NDIA provide assistance in obtaining that evidence (including financial assistance) under section 6 of the NDIS Act.

 There are Advocates who may be able to assist in the reviews process.
 There may be a waitlist for this help.

 - Explorability – 6361 6001*